Initial Algebra Correspondence under Reachability Conditions: Introduction

 In practice, the design of suitable semantics is crucial for formal verification tasks.
 Indeed, there are many options for such semantics even if we restrict to very specific objectives, say expected rewards on probabilistic systems: e.g. total expected rewards~\cite{Puterman94, DBLP:books/daglib/0020348}, partial expected rewards~\cite{DBLP:books/daglib/0020348}, conditional expected rewards~\cite{DBLP:books/daglib/0020348}, and liberal expected rewards~\cite{DBLP:conf/qest/GretzKM12,OlmedoGJKKM18}.
 In particular, the partial expected reward captures the total reward along paths that reach a target state, whereas the total expected reward captures the reward along all paths.
 Such differences give rise to different applications, for instance, total expected rewards for expected runtimes~\cite{KaminskiKMO18}, partial expected rewards for distributed algorithms~\cite{ChenFKPS13}, and conditional and liberal expected rewards for conditioning~\cite{OlmedoGJKKM18}.

 Category theory gives a general framework for semantics of systems beyond the above lattice-theoretic framework.
-For instance, least-fixed points become initial algebras of associated predicate transformers modelled as functors on suitable posetal categories.
+For instance, least fixed points become initial algebras of associated predicate transformers modelled as functors on suitable posetal categories.
 Semantics of systems is then modelled by these initial algebras.
-Dually, the theory of coalgebra provides a methodology of how to model transition systems and their associated predicate transformers in a uniform way~\cite{DBLP:books/cu/J2016}.
+Dually, the theory of coalgebras provides a methodology of how to model transition systems and their associated predicate transformers in a uniform way~\cite{DBLP:books/cu/J2016}.

 The existing theory of coalgebras, however, is still not sufficiently developed to capture certain common phenomena that occur in formal verification.
 The phenomenon we are interested in this paper is the correspondence of two different semantics under certain \emph{reachability conditions}.
 More precisely, reachability conditions on global behaviour of systems may simplify semantics, and consequently, the difference between the two semantics may collapse.
 In particular, under reachability conditions to target states (or equivalently termination assumptions), total and partial semantics do coincide in many cases, as partial semantics only cares about terminating executions.
-For instance, the condition of \emph{almost surely reachability} on Markov chains (MCs) makes total expected rewards and partial expected rewards coincide (e.g.~\cite{DBLP:books/daglib/0020348}).
+For instance, the condition of \emph{almost sure reachability} on Markov chains (MCs) makes total expected rewards and partial expected rewards coincide (e.g.~\cite{DBLP:books/daglib/0020348}).

 In this paper, we present a categorical framework for such correspondences of two semantics of systems under reachability conditions.
 Specifically, we model systems as coalgebras, and semantics of systems as initial algebras of associated predicate transformers.
 We focus on the initial algebra correspondences given by an adjunction between semantic domains, on which predicate transformers are defined.
 Such adjunctions---which often represent translations between different semantic domains---are a standard setting in abstract interpretation, where they appear as Galois connections~\cite{cousot21}.